Shrishtee-kandoi/Kurt-farrell.github.io/_pages/about.md

 ---
 permalink: /
-title: "Hi!
-Welcome to the Computational Lab at the Department of Pathology"
+title: "Hi! \nWelcome to the Computational Lab at the Department of Pathology"
 author_profile: true
 redirect_from:
   - /about/